3I/ATLAS: In Search of the Witnesses to Its Voyage: DISCUSSION

 \section{DISCUSSION}

-Understanding the origin of 3I/ATLAS is relevant as it could provide rare empirical constraints on how interstellar objects are produced and evolve, testing competing formation scenarios—from tidal disruptions around white dwarfs to exo-Oort cloud ejections—and, through its kinematics, it directly informs our picture of how planetary material is distributed and recycled across the Galaxy.
+Understanding the origin of 3I/ATLAS is relevant as it could provide rare empirical constraints on how interstellar objects are produced and evolve, testing competing formation scenarios—from tidal disruptions around white dwarfs to exo-Oort cloud ejections—and, through its kinematics, it directly informs our picture of how planetary material {is ejected, transported, and redistributed across the Galaxy.}

 Throughout our kinematic study of 3I/ATLAS within the Galactic potential, we investigated whether it could have been ejected by a nearby star or significantly perturbed by a stellar encounter capable of imparting its present peculiar velocity.
 By integrating the orbit of 3I/ATLAS 10 Myr backward with \emph{Gaia} DR3 stars, we identified 93 nominal encounters (62 at the $2\sigma$ level), yet none were capable of producing significant perturbations (Fig. \ref{tab:encounters}).
 Even the closest \emph{Gaia} DR3 6769021226194779136 (0.27 pc, 0.19~M$_\odot$) and strongest \emph{Gaia} DR3 6863591389529611264 (0.30 pc, 0.7~M$_\odot$) encounter occurred at high relative velocities, leaving 3I/ATLAS’s origin unassociated with any specific stellar system.
 We conclude that 3I/ATLAS has not experienced any stellar flybys within the past 4 Myr, among the stars contained in \emph{Gaia} DR3, that could account for its present trajectory nor its origin.
 There is a caveat this analysis provided possible incompleteness, that we estimated from \emph{Gaia}’s coverage of the local 245 pc volume and found it to be only $\sim$25\% complete.
 However, for the remaining 75\%, we present a first approximation analysis based on statistics within 100 pc of the Sun.
 This analysis shows that a strong encounter ($\theta > 10^{-2}$) was unlikely to occur in any case.
 This is expected on our understanding of kinematic heating of the Galactic disk, which is caused not by star--star encounters but by their interaction with larger agglomerations of matter such as GMCs, satellite galaxes and spiral arms \citep[e.g.,][]{Lacey1984,TothOstriker1992,AumerBinney2009}.